bsmith89/StrainFacts-manuscript/doc/submission.md

 Overall, these results suggest that StrainFacts is capable of state-of-the-art performance with respect to several different scientific objectives in a realistic set of simulations.
-Performance was surprisingly robust to model misspecification with 50% more strains than were simulated.
+Performance was surprisingly robust to model specification with more strains than the simulation.
 Eliminating the computational demands of a separate model selection step further improves the scaling properties of StrainFacts.

 ## Single-cell sequencing validates inferred strain genotypes